 We are limiting the number of people coming into the hospital to reduce the spread of illness, including COVID-19 to keep patients and staff safe.

-Restricting to one care partner with the rules above, supports the safety of patients and staff by reducing the number of potential contacts/exposures.
-We have taken this measure as a result of the changing COVID-19 situation and the Provincial stay-at-home order currently in effect.
+Restricting visits with the rules above, supports the safety of patients and staff by reducing the number of potential contacts/exposures.

 Sometimes there needs to be exceptions to the visiting restrictions currently in place, they are based on the following: